studio-lucia/magicaldata/files/KANJI.FNT.md

 ## TODO

-The font begins at 0x0C48 into the file.
-I haven't yet determined what the data prior to this is.
+The font begins at 0x0C48 into the file and runs until 0xD0A8.
+I haven't yet determined what the data outside the font is.